Kalanaur, Gurdaspur

 Kalanaur is a tehsil in Gurdaspur District of Punjab state in India.
 It is located 25 km towards west from District headquarters Gurdaspur.
 This historical town is situated on newly constructed National Highway 354.
 The town has historical significance as Mughal Emperor Akbar, was enthroned in a garden near the Kalanaur by Bairam Khan.
+It was first established as a Principality by Prince Nakhashena, a brother of King Janamejaya, which was further ruled by his descendants known as Jarral Rajputs.
+Jarral rule in Kalanaur lasted for 350 years.

 Demographics

 As per the 2011 census of India, Kalanaur has a population of 13642.
 Males constitute 52% of the population and females 48%.
 Those under 6 years of age constitute 10.76% of the population.
 The average literacy rate is 83.97%, which is higher than the Punjab average of 75.84%.
 Male literacy is at 87.35%, and female literacy at 80.28%.

 Geography

 Kalanaur is located at 32.01°N 75.09°E. It has an average elevation of 243 metres (797 feet).
 The town is situated about 25 km to the west of Gurdaspur city, on the banks of the Kiran, a minor rivulet that merges into the Ravi river.